Judge Voids UNC's Controversial Settlement Over Confederate Statue 'Silent Sam'

 In December, Baddour ruled against a group of students who wanted to intervene in the case, but said he wanted to hear more about whether the CSV had standing and scheduled the hearing.

+The statue was erected in 1913 by the United Daughters of the Confederacy and the university.
+It depicts a young Confederate soldier grasping a rifle; according to a university history, the soldier was dubbed "Silent Sam" because he lacks a cartridge box for ammunition.
+A project by two UNC historians details the statue's creation and its contested legacy, noting that protests against the statue date to the 1960s.
+The monument was one of many statues of Confederate figures and symbols erected in public spaces during the early 20th century.

-Many Confederate monuments were torn down following a weekend of violence in 2017 that began with a white nationalist rally at a statue of Confederate Gen. Robert E. Lee in Charlottesville, Va.
+A number of these Confederate monuments were torn down following a weekend of violence in 2017 that began with a white nationalist rally at a statue of Confederate Gen. Robert E. Lee in Charlottesville, Va.

+After Silent Sam was felled, then-UNC Chancellor Carol Folt apologized for the university's history of slavery.

+"I offer our university's deepest apology for the profound injustices of slavery, our full acknowledgment of the strength of enslaved peoples in the face of their suffering, and our respect and indebtedness to them," she said, as the university celebrated its 225th anniversary.